 Studies on Paper Mill Workers and Asbestos

-Over the years, numerous studies on asbestos exposure and paper mill workers have been conducted, and the end results have shown that workers are susceptible to developing fatal illnesses due to the high amount of asbestos that was used in papers mills.
+Over the years, many studies on asbestos exposure and paper mill workers have been conducted.
+The end results have shown that workers are susceptible to developing fatal illnesses due to the high amount of asbestos used at paper mills.

-To test for asbestos, samples from drying machines and dusts were collected.
-The results showed asbestos was found in the drying machines as well as the dust.
+To test for asbestos, samples from drying machines and clouds of dust were collected.
+The results showed asbestos was found in both the drying machines and in the dust.

 Manufacturers That Supplied Asbestos to Paper Mills